DevOpsAchrafOu/ClientManagement-BackEnd/README.md

-# smartClientManagement-BackEnd Backend REST API
+# smartClientManagement-BackEnd REST API
 ### _v.0.1_

-This is the master branch of smartClientManagement-BackEnd backend REST API.
+This is the master branch of smartClientManagement-BackEnd  REST API.
 This document decribes the steps to follow to build the project in a windows architecture.

 ## Features